Pepperdata Profiles: Making Sense of App Performance Data to Provide What Clients Need

 So a client might say, “I'm going to use Cloudera in my data center, but I'm going to use a little bit of Snowflake in the cloud.
 And I'm going to use a little bit of EMR here, a bit of Google Data proc there, and a little bit of Microsoft over here.”

 Since we’re an independent third-party solution, we can say, “Alright, I can monitor and see the performance data for all of those elements and pull it all back so that your chargeback report is still comprehensive.
 You don't need to get Amazon's, or Microsoft’s, or Google’s chargeback report and try to make sense of that.
-We can do that for you.”
+We can do that for you.
+And we can deliver cost-cutting results for you, saving you 30 percent or more in your managed cloud environment, like Amazon EMR.”
 That’s because we sit a level above all of those things.
-We are, for all intents and purposes, the umbrella cloud data monitoring solution.
+We are, for all intents and purposes, the umbrella cloud cost optimization solution.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of Pepperdata.
-Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by Pepperdata.
+Any solutions offered by the author are for illustration purposes only and are not part of the commercial solutions or support offered by Pepperdata.